Priya2191-dev/Vehicle-brake-automation-framework/README.md

 ## Objective

-- To design and develop an automation framework for validating vehicle braking system using Python and BDD.
+- To design and develop an automation framework for validating vehicle braking system using Python,   Pytest and BDD.
 - To simulate real world braking scenarios including normal, edge and failure conditions.
 - To ensure system reliability by validating brake response, safety thresholds, input handling.
 - To integrate CI/CD for continuous testing and faster feedback on code changes.
+- To generate automated test reports using allure.

 ## Overview